openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 In the case it succeeds, the `IPAMClaim` conditions are updated w/ a success condition, and its `IPAMCLaim.Status.IPs` updated accordingly (as happens today) for secondary networks.

-A variation of this option would be if the user annotated the VM directly with the IPs they want to have available on the primary UDN interface - this way, OpenShift Virtualization would create the `IPAMClaim` on behalf of the user, requesting whose IPs in its `IPAMClaim.Spec.IPRequests` attribute.
-While this would free the user from having to create the `IPAMClaim` object, the API for it would be a bit clunky, since we'd have to rely on a comma separated list of IPs as the annotation value to support multiple IPs for an interface.

 ### Using multus default network annotation
 We could use the